 What Is The Format For The MLB Home Run Derby?

-The MLB Home Run Derby is a competition held each year for the league’s most powerful hitters to showcase their skills.
+The MLB Home Run Derby is a competition held each year, where the league’s most powerful hitters are given the chance to showcase their skills.
 The Home Run Derby follows a specific format to keep the contest running smoothly, ensure each player gets a fair chance to bat, and determine a clear winner by the end.
+In a series of three rounds, each batter gets three minutes in the first two rounds and two minutes in the second to hit home runs, with the potential for bonus time depending on their longest home runs.
+Each round will begin once the first pitch is thrown, and the time will run out once the clock has reached zero.

 Number of Rounds